TritonDataCenter/rfd/rfd/0143/README.md

 1. A check that determines whether the callers uuid is in the array of account uuids for which snaplinks have been disabled
-2. A check that determines whether source object is owned by an account for which snaplinks have been disabled
+2. A check that determines whether source object is created by an account for which snaplinks have been disabled

 The first check captures the basic case in which an account is attempting to perform any kind of snaplink operation.

-The second check captures the case in which a _different_ account is attempting to create a cross-account snaplink to an object owned by a snaplink-disabled account.
+The second check captures the case in which a _different_ account is attempting to create a cross-account snaplink to an object created by a snaplink-disabled account.
 We'll want to prevent this because the point of the snaplink-disabled account is to ensure that the accelerated GC mechanism can be used to garbage collect any of its objects.